Assistant Project Manager, Beca

 There’s plenty of support if you need it, she adds.

-“One of the biggest challenges I’ve faced while studying is when I had COVID-19 and was required to isolate.
+“One of the biggest challenges I faced while studying is when I had COVID-19 and was required to isolate.
 AUT was quick to adapt their learning style when the pandemic first hit, therefore when I needed extra support it was readily available with clear instructions of how best to go about continuing my learning.
-My lecturers have also been very understanding and accommodating of everyone’s situation.”
+My lecturers were very understanding and accommodating of everyone’s situation.”